pstefanou12/delphi.ai/README.rst

 Before running PSGD, the library will check that all of the required arguments are provided for runnning the procedure with an internal function.
 After this, all other hyperparameters can be provided by the user, or their defaults values will be used.
-The current default hyperparameters can be seen by looking at the `delphi.utils.defaults` directory.
+The current default hyperparameters can be seen by looking at the ``delphi.utils.defaults.py`` file.

 For logging experiment information, we use MadryLab's `cox <https://github.com/MadryLab/cox>`_.
 More information and tutorials on how to use the logging framework, check out the link.